The Hague, The Netherlands, 28 to 30 June 2023, LIFELONG DEVELOPMENT AS A STANDARD

 5. Challenges for career development practitioners in the era of the great resignation and digital work.

-In the presence of the unprecedented opportunities and challenges that the pandemic and digitalization have brought, the Seoul conference will make a supportive and innovative venue for practitioners, trainers, researchers, and policymakers committed to developing new vocational and educational strategies and visions for the post-COVID-19 era.
+In the presence of the unprecedented opportunities and challenges that the pandemic and digitalization have brought, the Seoul conference made a supportive and innovative venue for practitioners, trainers, researchers, and policymakers committed to developing new vocational and educational strategies and visions for the post-COVID-19 era.

-16-27 May, 2022, Singapore IAEVG/APCDA Conference Embracing Lifelong Career Development
+16-27 May, 2022, Singapore IAEVG/APCDA Conference (Virtual) Embracing Lifelong Career Development

 The Asia Pacific Career Development Association (APCDA), which provides an international forum for sharing career development ideas and experience in the Asia Pacific, has partnered with the IAEVG which provides global leadership in and advocates for guidance by promoting ethical, socially just, and best practices throughout the world so that career, educational and vocational guidance and counselling is available to all citizens from competent and qualified practitioners.
 Together, they offered a double-conference which included the best from APCDA and IAEVG, both in-person in Singapore and virtually.
 480 participants registered, among whom 65 benefited from scholarships.